In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

-In July of 2016, a refrigerator truck packed with explosives detonated next to a crowded apartment block in Baghdad’s Karrada neighborhood.
-The blast killed 323 people and was one of the worst Vehicle–Borne Improvised Explosive Device (VBIED also known as car bombs) attacks ever recorded.
+In July 2016, a refrigerator truck packed with explosives detonated next to a crowded apartment block in Baghdad’s Karrada neighborhood.
+The blast killed 323 people and was one of the worst Vehicle-Borne Improvised Explosive Device (VBIED) attacks ever recorded.
 On May 30, 2017, a VBIED in a tanker truck ripped through the embassy quarter of Kabul, killing more than 150 people.
 Several embassies, including those of Germany and France, sustained damage despite the presence of blast protection structures.

 In recent years, several massive VBIEDs (also known as car bombs) have been thwarted by local security forces throughout hotspots in the Middle East and Asia, and by U.S. coalition forces in Afghanistan.

 VBIEDs continue to pose a real and evolving threat to even the most secure compounds.
-The Explosives Division (EXD) of the Department of Homeland Security’s (DHS) Science and Technology Directorate (S&T) has taken measures to address this threat directly.
+The Department of Homeland Security’s (DHS) Science and Technology Directorate (S&T) has taken measures to address this threat directly.

-EXD’s Homemade Explosives (HME) program conducts Large–Scale VBIED testing to mitigate the threat posed by massive car bombs and to ensure such attacks do not occur in the U.S. This program is part of S&T’s Homeland Security Advanced Research Projects Agency.
+S&T’s Homemade Explosives Characterization (HME) program conducts large-scale VBIED testing to mitigate the threat posed by massive car bombs and to ensure such attacks do not occur in the U.S.

 The data from the Fort Polk tests will allow us to understand the damage that different types of HME mixes can inflict.
 Such information on large-scale detonations could not be accurately calculated before these tests were conducted.
 This information will facilitate the development of new mitigation techniques for larger-scale explosions.
 The results of these tests will also be detailed in a report for stakeholders and archived for future reference and distribution by the program office.